 I had a brilliant session on rural touring led by a leader in the field.
 I found that session very relevant and inspiring.
 The guidance given during the process of the application for a grant was really helpful and very supportive.
 The team also ensured I received an extra support session at that point which I was really grateful for.
 The programme has helped us to re-evaluate the company and the direction we want to take.

 Thanks to Start East we now have a fantastic, highly skilled, specialist producer working with us who is having a very positive impact on our work and supporting and facilitating our growth.

-Laboratory Media Education, run by Paul Weston, simplifies technology so that it can be used creatively to achieve positive change in Education, Health and Social Inclusion.
+Laboratory Media Education, run by Paul Weston and William Wilson, simplifies technology so that it can be used creatively to achieve positive change in Education, Health and Social Inclusion.
 This typically involves discussion with groups or facilitators of groups about how they would like to realise this positive change and our team presenting tools and techniques and strategies for them to achieve this.

 We became part of the StartEast programme as we were about to make the transition from Limited company to Community Interest Company and wanted an outside perspective on our business model and direction.
 We were also interested in identifying tools, contacts and organisations that would support the development of our work.
 We often spend a lot of time with people who want to support us just getting them to understand how and what we do, as it is a unique model.
 We were looking for someone to help us identify the next steps and help with the everyday financial and administrative processes involved.
 We also were looking to continue with developing new ideas in our practice.